codewtirtha/PlakshaML/README.md

 # PlakshaML
+This repo includes assignments for the Machine Learning-1 course at the Tech Leaders Program at Plaksha University, where the following algorithms have been used to made predictions and extract meaning out of unstructured data.

 Linear Regression:
 Linear regression is a popular machine learning algorithm used to predict a continuous target variable based on one or more predictor variables.
 It works by fitting a linear equation to the data, which can then be used to make predictions.
 Linear regression is simple to understand and implement, making it a popular choice for many applications.